A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Wooden shingles

-Every roof building material has their advantages and disadvantages.
-Additionally, asphalt shingles are generally the most affordable roofing option on the market, but typically don’t last as long as metal.
+Every roofing material has its advantages and disadvantages.
+Additionally, asphalt shingles are generally the most affordable roofing option on the market, but they typically do not last as long as metal.

-Metal roofing provides durability and longevity, standing up to high-temperature exposures, while wooden shingles provide beauty with flexibility.
-No matter which roofing material you decide on, the key to maximizing the lifespan of your roof lies in consistent maintenance.
+Metal roofing offers durability and longevity, withstanding high temperatures, while wooden shingles provide beauty and flexibility.
+Regardless of which roofing material you choose, the key to maximising the lifespan of your roof is consistent maintenance.

 Ensure Proper Sealing